NEW: South Korea: North Korea "walking the path of self-destruction"

 This KCNA report is the latest in a string of combative statements and actions from the North Korean regime in recent weeks.

-Last Thursday, North Korea fired two short-range ballistic missiles
+Last Thursday, North Korea fired two short-range ballistic missiles toward the sea.

-On Saturday, the United States and South Korea began an eight-week series of annual joint military exercises billed as the largest ever
+On Saturday, the United States and South Korea began an eight-week series of annual joint military exercises billed as the largest ever.

 North Korea said last week that it would make a “pre-emptive and offensive nuclear strike” in response to the exercises.